alexamlie/INFERNO/README.md

     * fantom5_roadmap_overlap/: integrative analysis of FANTOM5 and Roadmap enhancer overlaps
     * fantom5_eqtl_chromHMM_overlap/: integrative analysis of FANTOM5 and Roadmap enhancer overlaps with direct GTEx eQTL overlaps

+* background_enh_sampling_match_and_expand/: this folder contains the results of the enhancer sampling analysis
+    * plots/: contains many visualizations of the sampling results.
+One important characteristic is that the plots with '\_collapsed\_' in the name refer to the sampling analysis where multiple overlapping variants in one LD block only contribute one overlap count, and file names without it refer to the analysis where multiple variants always are counted individually, even if they are in the same LD block.
+The main visualization used for this analysis is outprefix_collapsed_annotation_by_tissue_bh_pval_heatmap_with_text.pdf, which contains the collapsed analysis with multiple testing corrected p-values. **INFERNO will report raw enrichment p-values, but these should not be used for measuring significance without multiple testing correction!**
+        * input_sampling/: this contains diagnostic plots for the sampling against the input variants
+	* ld_collapsed_split_tag_regions/: this folder contains plots for the sampling enrichment analysis using collapsed LD blocks for individual tag regions, with subfolders for each specific region
+	* split_tag_regions/: this folder contains plots for the sampling analysis without collapsing by LD blocks for individual tag regions

 ### Other instructions:
 To perform pathway analysis using WebGestalt on any list of target genes, use the 'genesymbol' option.